-Use of our logo is reserved for authorised partners and media.
-The logo is protected by trademark: we monitor its use closely and enforce our rights where necessary.
+Use of our logo is reserved for authorised partners, sponsors and media.
+The logo is an internationally protected trademark: we monitor its use closely and enforce our rights where necessary.

-If you are in any doubt please contact us before using the logo.
+If you are in any doubt please contact us before using the logo or brand names.

 You can download a Zip file of our logo variants in PNG format here.

 All versions of our logo are available in CMYK/EPS formats for print, screen and professional use.
 Please email email@example.com to request these versions.

 The exclusion zone or margin around the logo (minimum distance to any other object) is carefully calculated.

 Use of logo on a colored background and images